openedx/edx-platform/docs/en_us/developers/source/deploy-new-service.rst

 It's important that your application logging in built out to provide sufficient feedback for problem determination as well as ensuring that it is operating as desired.
-It's also important that your service log using our deployment standards, i.e., logs vi syslog in deployment environments and utilizes the standard log format for syslog.
+It's also important that your service log using our deployment standards, i.e., logs vs syslog in deployment environments and utilizes the standard log format for syslog.
 Can the logs be consumed by Splunk?
 They should not be if they contain  data discussed in the Data Security section below.